Mektrode/HenchServer/README.md

-# HenchServer
+# GraphQL API
-The back-end for the Henchr App
+The back-end for Project Henchr.

-Uses:-
-=> GraphQL with Express
-=> JWT for Authentication
-=> MongoDB for the Database